rafewenger/cse2122/lecture/class-inheritance-2.markdown

 information about the rectangle.

 C++ makes that task too complicated for the moment, but we can achieve something close to that.
-Just define a `void` method called, perhaps, `print()` and use `cout` to show the object information on the screen.
+Just define a `void` member function called, perhaps, `print()` and use `cout` to show the object information on the screen.

 {% highlight cpp %}